gkopacz/CyberSec-HomeLab/Day04-Windows-Clients-Domain-Join-and-GPOs/README.md

 ![Win10_finalcheck](https://github.com/gkopacz/CyberSec-HomeLab/blob/main/images/AD-VM/WinSrv-win10-finalcheck.png)

-> 🚩 The process documented for `WIN10-CLIENT01` was later repeated for `WIN11-CLIENT02`, with all steps mirrored — from OS installation and local setup to domain join and post-login validation.
+> 🚩 The process documented for `WIN10-CLIENT01` was later repeated for `WIN11-CLIENT02`, with all steps mirrored, from OS installation and local setup to domain join and post-login validation.

 ## 4️⃣ Fix: Enable Enhanced Session Mode capabilities via GPO